Azure/azure-quickstart-templates/101-webapp-linux-django/GettingStarted.md

 ## Pre Deployment Steps

-Before proceeding to the deployment of the template, we need to perfrom the following steps.
+Before proceeding to the deployment of the template, we need to perform the following steps.

 ### The Template